1900 Colombian coup d'état: Background

 The direct antecedents of the coup can be found in the 1880s and 1890s.
 In 1886, after more than 20 years of a radical liberal regime, the government of Rafael Núñez promulgated the 1886 constitution.
-Núñez would later fall ill and his vice president, Miguel Antonio Caro, would go on to exercise executive power, assuming the presidencey when Núñez died in 1894.
+Núñez would later fall ill and his vice president, Miguel Antonio Caro, would go on to exercise executive power, assuming the presidency when Núñez died in 1894.

 During Caro's mandate, the differences between the historical sector of the Conservative Party and the National Party became more acute.
 Caro concluded his mandate in the midst of a serious political crisis due to the division of conservatism, as well as marked by the increasingly evident war preparations of the Liberal Party, which had just been defeated in the contests of 1885 and 1895.
 Likewise, the decadent The economic situation, caused by the collapse of coffee prices, generated a growing inflation, the halt in the execution of public works and the delay in the salaries of government officials, forcing the government to resort to unpopular measures such as the creation of the Board of Issuance and the monopolization of the tobacco industry.

 For the 1898 presidential elections, Caro appointed Minister of War, Manuel Antonio Sanclemente, as the candidate of the National Party, trusting in the ease with which he would manipulate Sanclemente and stay in power.
 In those elections, the historical sector nominated the 1895 civil war hero, General Rafael Reyes, as vice-presidential candidate, and former President Guillermo Quintero Calderón as vice-presidential candidate; At the last moment, Quintero was designated presidential candidate and Marceliano Vélez as vice-presidential candidate.

 Finally, Sanclemente was elected president with 78.5% of the votes.
 The fact that the votes for Sanclemente were five times those received by the liberal Samper-Soto formula, triggered protests about a possible electoral fraud, among which those made by the conservative intellectual Carlos Martínez Silva stood out, who assured in a speech that the electorate Liberal comprised at least half of the country.
 These complaints were welcomed within liberalism, especially in the sectors in favor of fighting the government with arms.
 This was one of the justifications that the following year gave rise to the Thousand Days' War.